Standards for Dismissal

 - A student who is on progress probation will be dismissed if the percentage of units in which the student has been enrolled for which entries of "W", "I" and "NC" are recorded in at least three consecutive semesters or exceeds 50%.

-- Students will be dismissed only at the end of the Spring Semester.
+- Students are dismissed at the end of the Fall and Spring Semesters.

 - Dismissed students may attend summer session to eliminate academic or progress deficiencies.